dfinke/PowerShellCombinations/README.md

-Get-Combination using PowerShell Classes and Script
+Get-Combination using PowerShell Classes and Script to generate and manipulate combinations -
--
 A combination is a way of selecting to members from a grouping, such that (unlike permutations) the order of selection does not matter.